Symmetry Breaking and Consistent Truncations from M5-branes Wrapping a Disc: Consistent truncations for N=2 AdS5 solutions

 Similarly, we can extract the external part of the four-form flux to find,

-Note that $\tilde{\Omega}$ was given in \eqref{eq:Omt} and we have refrained from giving the explicit form of $\beta_2^a$ since it is complicated and we have extracted this term out of the flux from the 7d uplift below.
+Note that $\tilde{\Omega}$ was given in \eqref{eq:Omt} and we have refrained from giving the explicit form of $\beta_2^a$ since it is particularly unwieldy and we were able to explicitly extract this term out of the flux from the 7d uplift below.

 With these expressions at hand we can now compare these terms with the flux arising from uplifting a seven-dimensional solution of maximal gauge supergravity, see \eqref{eq:G4uplift}.
 Carefully rewriting the uplifted $G_4$ for our 7d truncation results in the following terms